 Places To Stay

 Can’t resist staying overnight in a castle, can you?
 This place won best hostel in Panama by a landslide.
-Complete with a jacuzzi, a pool, rock climbing, a kitchen for you to use, and the beyond gorgeous mountain views, this place is a winner.
+Complete with a jacuzzi, a pool, the little Hobbit-like bungalows, rock climbing, a kitchen for you to use, and the beyond gorgeous mountain views, this place is a winner.
 They’re a bit outside of the city but the hostel does offer a free shuttle that can take you back and forth.

 Still need a little convincing?
 One ILP group said they stayed here “and seriously loved it and would totally recommend it”.
 Another said "go to Boquete just to stay here".
 See how much we love it?